MicrosoftDocs/win32/desktop-src/WinAuto/active-accessibility-user-interface-services-ref.md

 ---
-title: Active Accessibility User Interface Services (Reference)
+title: Active Accessibility User Interface Services Reference
 description: This section describes the Microsoft Active Accessibility User Interface (UI) Services, which is an API that provides programmatic methods for servers to communicate information about the UI to clients. ms.assetid: 5ceae703-486c-44c1-9673-7e6ec537a997 ms.topic: article ms.date: 05/31/2018
 ---

-# Active Accessibility User Interface Services
+# Active Accessibility User Interface Services Reference

 This section describes the Microsoft Active Accessibility User Interface (UI) Services, which is an API that provides programmatic methods for servers to communicate information about the UI to clients.